I’m thinking of Mary today.

 Who am I to think I would deserve such things, such luxuries, such compassion?

 Yet Mary, about to give birth to the Savior of the world, did not even have a proper room to give birth to him in.
-Did that mean she was not special, not loved, not anointed for His purpose?
+Did that mean she wasn’t special, or she wasn’t loved, or maybe not anointed for His purpose?
 No!

 We know this about Mary: “Hail, thou that art highly favored… blessed are thou among women” (Luke 1:28).
 Highly favored!
 Blessed among women!
 No, her circumstances were not ideal, but she was right in line with the divine will of God.